arikast/springsandwich/README.md

     public class Main { ... }
     ```

-Notice that you also explicitly ComponentScan your Main package or anything else you want scanned, since you're overriding Spring Boot's default scanning.
+Notice that here we explicitly ComponentScan our Main package as well since we're overriding Spring Boot's default scanning.

 ### More details on how to use it